 It is vital to do recovery planning and take necessary actions to help maintain the smooth functioning of your business.

-As per our observations on how Chinese companies are operating on getting back on track – below are 10 effective measures you can take to ensure the continuity of your eCommerce business, irrespective of COVID-19.
+As per our observations on how companies across the globe are operating on getting back on track – below are 10 effective measures you can take to ensure the continuity of your eCommerce business, irrespective of COVID-19.

 Continually Revise Your Approaches